appscode/blog/content/post/introducing-panopticon/index.md

 ```

 Similarly, we can collect various kinds of metrics not only from our custom resources but also from any Kubernetes native resources with just a MetricsConfiguration object.

+## Webinar

+We are delighted to announce a webinar on 26 August 2021.
+In this webinar, our experts of AppsCode will talk on “Panopticon: A Generic Kubernetes State Metrics Exporter” and demonstrate how to generate Prometheus metrics from Kubernetes native and custom resources.

+Check here for details: https://appscode.com/webinar and don’t forget to register!

 ## Support